Soheila Esfahani

+Soheila Esfahani is an Iranian-born artist and educator, working in Canada.
+She is an assistant professor at University of Western Ontario.
+Esfahani is known for her installation art and sculptures.

-Soheila Esfahani is an Iranian artist and educator currently working in Canada.
-She received her Master of Fine Arts degree from the University of Western Ontario and her BA in Fine Arts from the University of Waterloo.
-She is an Assistant Professor at Western University.
-She was the receipt of the Ontario Arts Council Project Grant: Mid career artist Esfahani has also received awards from Canada Council for the Arts, the Social Sciences & Humanities Research Council of Canada, the Ontario Arts Council, and the Region of Waterloo Arts Fund.
+Esfahani was born in Tehran, Iran.
+She moved to Canada in 1992 for her undergraduate studies.
+She received a BA degree in fine arts from the University of Waterloo; followed by a Master of Fine Arts degree from the University of Western Ontario.

+Esfahani was the receipt of the Ontario Arts Council Project Grant: mid career artist.
+Esfahani has also received awards from Canada Council for the Arts, the Social Sciences and Humanities Research Council of Canada, the Ontario Arts Council, and the Region of Waterloo Arts Fund.
 Notably, she was nominated for the Jameel Prize at the Victoria & Albert Museum in London, UK in 2015.

-Artistic career
+Exhibitions

 Esfahani has exhibited numerous shows in Canada and internationally, including: